 The situations and examples cover a broad range of sectors, including public, commercial, education, and more.
 However, they are not in any way exhaustive.
 The situations are also not mutually exclusive - multiple situations could be applicable to the same content at the same time.

 The situations and examples are not intended to cover the all too frequent instances where content providers fail to consider accessibility requirements, whether out of ignorance or negligence.
 These are real concerns that need to be addressed.
-They are simply outside the scope of this particular document.
+But they are simply outside the scope of this particular document.
 In this document we intentionally presume that content providers are doing their best to consider accessibility to the extent they reasonably can.

 Key Terminology and Concepts